Farlingaye High School – Curriculum Statement

 - Students build knowledge of the world around them, and the capacity to use that knowledge creatively and critically

-- Students develop the ability to connect ideas and elements of evidence together, both within and outside subject disciplines, so that they can understand schematics, make predictions and create hypotheses, and find solutions and answers to challenging problems and questions
+- Students develop the ability to connect ideas and elements of evidence together, both within and outside subject disciplines, so that they can understand how things are organised, make predictions and put forward explanations, and find solutions and answers to challenging problems and questions

 - Students develop the capacity to build positive relationships with a range of people, including those that do not share their interests or world view